Engineering-Research-and-Development/true-connector/doc/testbed/TESTBED.md

 ### DAPS certificate

 You can use certificate already provided in Testbed project, in following location - *IDS-testbed\CertificateAuthority\data\cert\*
 We need to make some small adjustments, to generate valid p12 file.
-For this purpose, we can need to copy *ReferenceTestbedCA.crt* file from ca folder (one level above) and execute following command:
+For this purpose, we need to copy *ReferenceTestbedCA.crt* file from ca folder (one level above) and execute following command:

 ```
 openssl pkcs12 -export -out testbed3.p12 -inkey testbed3.key -in testbed3.crt -certfile ReferenceTestbedCA.crt